Econify/ad.js/docs/error.md

  ```

 ## Error 5
+Description: Parent element required for sticky plugin.

+## Error 6
 Description: Ad does not have an id

-## Error 6
+## Error 7
 Description: Sizes must be defined.

-## Error 7
+## Error 8
 Description: Ad Path must be defined.